 Individuals and businesses have a duty to keep their property reasonably safe and remove any potential hazards that could pose a risk to the health and safety of visitors to the property.
 When they are negligent in this duty, then the victim may have a premises liability claim.
-The personal injury attorneys at Agruss Law Firm have a proven record in representing victims in premises liability cases involving businesses, private homeowners, and larger companies.
+The personal injury attorneys at Mike Agruss Law have a proven record in representing victims in premises liability cases involving businesses, private homeowners, and larger companies.
 If you or a loved one have suffered injuries due to the dangerous conditions on another’s property, then call us right now to set up your free consultation to learn more about your right to pursue a premises liability claim to recover your financial losses.

 What is premises liability?

 Premises liability is a type of tort and is the legal concept that a property owner must maintain their property so that visitors do not get hurt.
 Thus, they are responsible for any injuries that are caused by their negligence in meeting this duty.
 Whether their negligence was intentional or not, the property owner or the party with control over a promise can be held accountable for the financial losses a victim suffered.

 What are the different types of premises liability cases?